Introduction to OCaml

 – right associativity which is opposite of arithmetic operators

-Be careful on operator precedence with this goofy (aka stupid) way that function application doesn’t need parens!
+Be careful with operator precedence in the unusual way that function application doesn’t need parens!

 add3 (3 * 2);;

-add3 @@ 3 * 2;; (* LIKE the original - @@ is like the " " for application but binds LOOSER than other ops *)
+add3 @@ 3 * 2;; (* LIKE the original - @@ is like " " for application BUT binds LOOSER than all other ops *)

 =